 We sure do!
 The shower is a quirky, rustic outdoor warm water (for the first 10 minutes) shower.
 Please bring a towel and any necessary toiletries.

 There is also another changing room inside Surf Ballard.

 What about weather like rain and wind?

 We will still be out enjoying the verdant Northwest under lightly rainy clouds.
 We embrace the reality of Seattle weather by donning wet suits and building internal heat with an active paddling and yoga practice.

 If a storm is a brewin’ and the wind and rain prove to be too strong for a practice, WASUP Yoga will contact you by phone at least one hour before your class start time.
 Please be sure to include the best phone number to reach you at when registering online for classes.

 How many people are in a class?

-Children 12 years old and up are welcome to take the WASUP Yoga class with a parent or guardian.
+Children 12 years old and up are welcome to take the WASUP Yoga class with a parent or guardian, at the regular price.
 Otherwise, we do not currently provide services for caring for the mini SUP yogis.

 Likewise, there is no onsight care for the furbabies on shore and they might cramp your yoga space on the board.
 So please do the kind thing for them and leave them home in their safe space.